Class 3 – High Temperatures

 Hazard Control Plan Verification Statements

 Engineered Controls – Proper grounding is needed of any conductive surfaces of the equipment in use.
 A GFCI may be needed to power a heating system, power supply, or other types of electrical equipment.
 Proper construction and connection of electrical equipment.
+Provide shielding if needed and use grabber-type hand tools if applicable.

 Procedural Controls – Follow manufacturer's operating manual when using any commercially-manufactured equipment.
+Allow objects to cool before handling witout gloves or tools.
+Post signange "CAUTION-HOT SURFACE"

 Design Reviews – Noncommercially-manufactured equipment must undergo a review by the APS before it is used on the APS beamlines.
 Electrical equipment associated with high temperature work must undergo a mandatory inspection of equipment by ANL Designated Electrical Equipment Inspectors.
 Please read the details of these inspections.